Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Asymptotic expansions of some integrals

 Moreover, the $\tilde{b}_{k\pm }$ are determined by derivatives with respect to $\tau$ of $F_e(\sigma_j \tau) /{\sqrt{\tau^2+ 1}}$ of order less than or equal to $2k$, evaluated at $\tau =0$.
 The coefficient $\tilde{b}_{0\pm }=F(0)\sqrt{\pi/ 2}e^{\pm i\pi/4}$.
 By allowing the constant to depend on $k_0$, we may bound

-A similar computation gives a similar expansion for the second integral on the right-hand side of (\ref{eq:Fochange1}).
+A similar computation gives a similar expansion for the second integral on the right-hand side of (\ref{eq:Fochange1}) since the support of $F_e(i\tau')$ is small enough that $1/\sqrt{\sigma_j^2-(\tau')^2}$ is smooth on the support of $F_e$.
 We note that $k=0$ coefficient for the expansion of the second term on the right-hand side of (\ref{eq:Fochange1}) (including the factor of $-i$ in front) is $-i \sqrt{\pi/2} F(0) e^{\mp i \pi /4}$.
 This finishes the proof of (\ref{eq:statphaseexpl}), and shows that the integral on the left in (\ref{eq:statphaseexp2}) has a similar expansion.

 To complete the proof of (\ref{eq:statphaseexp2}) it suffices to show that the coefficients in the expansion are $0$.
 We shall give two proofs of this.
 For the first, we return to (\ref{eq:Fochange1}), but with the ``$+$'' sign, writing